-Finally, Virtual Sound is an option created to send a stereo signal with positioning data
+Finally, Headphone Virtualization is an option created to send a stereo signal with positioning data to a Matrix decoder to simulate surround over a stereo signal.

 Quadraphonic and above will have similar options for Full Range: the checkboxes for "Front Left and Right" and "Surround Speakers," which controls the satellites.